Social planning organizations in Canada: History

 Informal networking between SPOs has taken place to varying degrees since 1976.

 In the beginning, the Canadian Council on Social Development (CCSD) took a leadership role in bringing the local/regional councils together around social policy issues.
 Since the 1980s, individuals social planning organizations have taken a greater role in organizing SPO conferences and collaborating on social issues.

 Due to the high number of social planning organizations in Ontario, communication and collaboration between SPOs in that province are more frequent than in other provinces across Canada.
 The Social Planning Network of Ontario (SPNO) has often facilitated discussions between Ontario-based organizations.

 National SPO collaborations

+In 2026, SPNO initiated meetings with social planning organizations across Canada.

+The list below shows past projects with various SPOs.

 Falling Fortunes (2006–2008)

 A two-year national project (January 2006 through March 2008) aimed at identifying strategies to improve the income and wages, including the living wage, of young families and their children.